 How to Participate

 We invite position papers, posters, and demos (2-9 pages, including references) that describe/showcase emotion elicitation and/or capture methods.
-Submissions will be peer-reviewed by 2 peers, and selected on their potential to spark discussion.
+Submissions should be single blind (i.e., not anonymized).
+Each submission will be peer-reviewed by 2 peers, and selected on their potential to spark discussion.
 Submissions should be prepared according to the

 ACM Master Article template (single column) (see CHI Publication Formats page) and submitted in PDF through Easychair.
 Accepted submissions will be made available on the workshop website.
-At least one author must register for the workshop and one day of the conference, with (TBD) special rates for remote attendance.
+At least one author must register for the workshop ($30) and one day of the conference ($100 for early ACM/SIGCHI member).
+See CHI 2021 blog post on registration rates for details.

 List of organizers here.